 “In the Finance Department, we ensure Heart ‘n Home is in a financial position to care for as many patients as possible.
 It is my privilege to work with the wonderful staff that find purpose and joy in helping patients.”

-Adam Stice is the Director of Human Resources and has been with Heart ‘n Home since 2005.
+Adam Stice is the Senior Vice President of Human Resources and Volunteer Services.
+Adam has been with Heart ‘n Home since 2005.
 He minored in Spanish and majored in Business Administration through Eastern Oregon University.
 He also has been accepted into the MBA program at EOU.
 He is certified through George Washington University in Human Resource Management.
 Another function of his job includes translating for Spanish speaking families.
 Adam has studied Spanish abroad for two years in Central America and while working at Heart ‘n Home has learned the appropriate hospice terminology to adequately serve those families in need.

 “In the Human Resource Department, we believe that happy employees will create happy patients, so we will continue to provide excellent services to our employees at Heart ‘n Home to help make that happen.
 I have been privileged to work for Heart ‘n Home Hospice since April of 2005.
 I love working with the employees at Heart ‘n Home.”

 Valerie Potter, RN, BSN, is the Executive Director for the Baker City office at Heart ‘n Home Hospice & Palliative Care.
 Valerie joined the team in December 2012.
 As Executive Director, her focus will be in management and supervision of nursing service, social services, spiritual care services, community outreach, and the volunteer program.
 She will also be involved in recruitment, hiring, and training.
 She graduated from nursing school in 1996 and is currently licensed in Idaho and Washington and will soon be in Oregon as well.
 As Executive Director, her focus will be in management and supervision of nursing service, social services, and spiritual care services.
 She will be involved in recruitment, hiring, and training in cooperation with the Senior Vice President of Clinical Operations.